Yuki SATO (Nagoya U & Tokuyama Coll),

 Leticia CUGLIANDOLO (LPTHE, Paris),

 Elba GARCIA-FAILDE (IMJ-PRG, Sorbonne U),

 Peter GRASSBERGER (Jülich Research Cntr),

-This workshop is followed by the 9th BANGKOK WORKSHOP ON HIGH-ENERGY THEORY
+This workshop follows the 10th BANGKOK WORKSHOP ON HIGH-ENERGY THEORY

-held at the same venue later in January.
+held at the same venue earlier in January.

 PRE- AND POST-WORKSHOP RESIDENCE PROGRAM:

-The workshop will be hosted by the physics department of Chulalongkorn University
+The workshop will be held at the physics department of Chulalongkorn University